 Internships and Field Work

 IT students are required to complete at least one internship and have interned in the IT departments of regional companies.
 Recent student internships include database application work at a police department, working with the Major League Baseball in NYC, and evaluation of compliance with the Information Technology Infrastructure Library for Cambridge Interactive Development Corp.
 Student interns have also drafted policy on network security for the Springfield Police Department and worked as help desk technicians in our own Western New England's Office of Information Technology.
+Other companies students have interned at include ISO New England, Newell Rubbermaid, Pegasys Systems and Technologies, and Baystate Health.
 These internships frequently lead to full-time positions after graduation.

 Study Abroad: Become a Global Citizen